 He says that Google counts the permalink as an important ranking factor.

 What are the permalink best practices?

 - The auto-generated permalinks are vague and do not communicate the topic to the readers.
-Generate your permalinks, keeping search engines and readers in mind.
+Therefore, generate your permalinks, keeping search engines, and readers in mind.

 - Avoid using stop words and dates in permalinks.

 - Keep the slug short, explanatory, and relevant.

 - Lowercase letters and dashes (-) instead of underscores (_) are recommended.